tamilselvanarjun/codegpt/README.md

 VSCode extension that allows you to use ChatGPT right within VSCode.
 The goal is to make the interaction with the AI seamless and boost your programming productivity significantly.

+Forked from [TODO].
+His demo is here, and its great.

 ## Demo

 Here, we code a Discord bot iteratively mostly using ChatGPT.